Judi Evans

 Judi Evans (also credited as Judi Evans Luciano, born July 12, 1964) is an American actress.

 Evans began her career in daytime in 1983 when she was cast as Becki on Days of Our Lives.
 She shot to fame shortly after when she was cast as Beth Raines on Guiding Light, for which she won a Daytime Emmy Award at the age of 19.

 In 1986, she left Guiding Light and immediately joined the cast of Days of Our Lives as Adrienne Johnson Kiriakis.
 In 1991, she took over the role of Paulina Cory Carlino on Another World, a role she would continue until the show ended in 1999.

 She currently recurs as Bonnie Lockhart on Days of Our Lives.

-Early life

-Judi Jo Evans was born on July 12, 1964, while on the road with her family's circus: The Evans Family Circus.
-By the age of two, she was put to work as the baby clown who greeted patrons arriving to the tent.
-Her parents were professional trapeze artists and her three older brothers rotated various circus performer roles, including trapeze artists and clowns.
-Born into a family of entertainers, it's no wonder Evans chose a life in the arts.

-She earned the role of Beth Raines on Guiding Light at just 18 years old and went on to win her first Daytime Emmy Award for Supporting Actress in a Daytime Drama just shy of her 20th birthday.
-She has worked consistently in soaps since then, with long runs on Guiding Light, Days of Our Lives and Another World.

-Evans was nominated for a Daytime Emmy Award in 2008 for Days of our Lives, 24 years after her first nomination and win for her role on Guiding Light.